From topological amplitudes to rescattering dynamics in charmed baryon decays: Phenomenological analysis

 Equations~\eqref{x1}, \eqref{x2} and \eqref{x3} can also be derived directly from the chiral Lagrangian~\eqref{x6}.
 Starting from topological amplitudes, we obtain the same results.
 This indicates a correlation between topological amplitudes and chiral dynamics.
 The decay modes for the $\Xi^0_c\to \Xi^-\pi^+$, $\Xi^0_c\to \Xi^0\pi^0$ and $\Xi^+_c\to \Xi^0\pi^+$ modes form an isospin sum rule,

-Under the isospin symmetry, particles in an isospin multiplet can be treated as identical in $\Delta$ and $\Theta$.
-The isospin sum rule~\eqref{testb} can be verified in terms of $t$- and $s$-channel rescattering amplitudes.
+Under the isospin symmetry, particles in an isospin multiplet can be treated as identical in triangle and bubble diagrams.
+The isospin sum rule~\eqref{testb} is verified in terms of $u$-, $t$-, and $s$-channel rescattering amplitudes.
 Tests of isospin sum rules in other charmed baryon decay systems are presented in Appendix~\ref{exam}.